atchekho/harmpi/exercises.md

 	Set `WHICHPROBLEM` to `BONDI_PROBLEM_1D` in [decs.h](decs.h).
 Note: a good total resolution is 256x1x1

 	* Plot the profiles of density at a few times in a simulation.
 Determine the position of the sonic surface.
+Hint: look at where `v1p` variable changes sign.
+Ordinarily, `v1p` tells dr/dt of the outgoing (positive, `p`) fast wave (in this problem there is no magnetic field, so fast waves are sound waves).
+At large radii the flow barely falls inward, so it will be `> 0` but at small radii the flow falls inward supersonically, at the speed of light, so it will be `< 0`.

 ## Magnetized problems